solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 ## New Terminology

-- `Core BPF Program`: A **non-upgradeable** BPF program relied on by any part of the Solana stack, including (but not limited to) consensus, transaction processing, voting, staking, and account creation.
+- `Core BPF Program`: An **upgradeable** BPF program relied on by any part of the Solana stack, including (but not limited to) consensus, transaction processing, voting, staking, and account creation.

 ## Detailed Design

-In the context of this design, **source program** shall be the modified version of a core BPF program intending to be moved in place of the existing program, while **target program** is that existing program.

-Core BPF programs shall be non-upgradeable BPF programs deployed with `BPFLoader2111111111111111111111111111111111`.
+Core BPF programs shall be upgradeable BPF programs deployed with `BPFLoaderUpgradeab1e11111111111111111111111`.

-Core BPF programs must only be modified through feature gates.
+The upgrade authority shall be a multi-sig comprised of keyholders from each validator client.
+Right now, that list includes Solana Labs, Jito, and Jump.
+This list can be updated in the future to include newer clients like Sig.

+**Upgrading a core BPF program** shall consist of a coordinated effort amongst core contributors from all validator clients.
+Similar to the feature gate process, this upgrade should occur on testnet, then devnet, then mainnet-beta.

+Upgraded versions of core BPF programs shall always be compiled using a verifiable build process.

-**Upgrading a core BPF program** shall consist of deploying the modified program to a new arbitrary address as a **non-upgradeable** BPF program and using a feature gate to move the modified program in place of the existing program.
+**Migrating a native program to core BPF** shall consist of deploying a modifed version of the native program to a new arbitrary address as an **upgradeable** BPF program and using a feature gate to move the modified program in place of the existing program.

 The feature gate is required to circumvent normal transaction processing rules and replace the contents of one account with another directly at the runtime level.

-Note, since this deployed program will be deployed using the non-upgradeable BPF loader (`BPFLoader2111111111111111111111111111111111`), it will consist of only a program account, with no additional program _data_ account.
+In the context of this design, **source program** shall be the modified BPF version of a native program intending to be moved in place of the existing native program, while **target program** is that existing program.

-This process must adhere to the following steps:
+The migration process must adhere to the following steps:

 1. Verifiably build the modified program.
 2. Generate a new keypair for the **source** program.